nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Adding a property
 1. Adding a new property to the property list

     1. Prerequisites: Switch to property mode using the `switch p` command.
-Ensure that no property with the address `Paya Lebar Rd #01-01` or `Bishan Street 22` is present in the list.
+Ensure that no property with the address `Paya Lebar Rd #01-01` is present in the list.

-    1. Test case: `add n/John p/87152433 a/Paya Lebar Rd #01-01 s/200000 t/Condominium`
+    1. Test case: `add n/Sean p/87152433 a/Paya Lebar Rd #01-01 s/200000 t/Condominium`
 Expected: A new property with the address `Paya Lebar Rd #01-01` is added to the list.
 Details of the added property are shown in the status message.

-       1. Test case: `add n/Mary Tan p/91234567 a/Bishan Street 22 s/850000 t/HDB`
-Expected: A new property with the address `Bishan Street 22` is added to the list with the specified details.
-Details of the added property are shown in the status message.

-    1. Test case: `add n/John p/invalidPhone a/Paya Lebar s/200000 t/Condominium`
+    1. Test case: `add n/Sean p/invalidPhone a/Bukit Timah Rd s/200000 t/Condominium`
 Expected: No property is added.
 Error message indicating an invalid phone number is shown as the status message.

-    1. `Test case: add n/John p/87152433 a/Paya Lebar s/ t/Condominium`
+    1. Test case: `add n/Sean p/87152433 a/Bukit Timah Rd s/ t/Condominium`
 Expected: No property is added.
-Error message indicating that the asking price should not be blank is shown as the status message.
+Error message indicating an invalid asking price (because asking price is blank) is shown as the status message.

 1. Adding an existing property to the property list